kwar0715/mockableExpress/readme.md

 ```

-## Dynamic Responses from Query Parameter
+## Create Your Endpoints Programmatically - Dynamic Responses from Query Parameter

 You can change your response by query parameter without do any if else syntax. this is enabled only for upload method.